Patch-MLP-Based Predictive Control: Simulation of Upstream Pointing Stabilization for PHELIX Laser System: Methodology

 Within high-energy laser systems, PID controllers are routinely used to drive corrective tip–tilt mirrors to reduce slow drifts of the laser beam position that originate from thermal gradients, air turbulence, or gradual mechanical deformation.
 Such controllers are very efficient at attenuating long-term pointing drifts and very low-frequency fluctuations ($<$ 1 Hz)~\cite{berger2023,BeamStab2025,Amodio2025}, which helps maintain stable beam delivery to the target.
 However, their performance is inherently restricted by the inertia and limited bandwidth of the mirror, especially if larger and thus heavier mirrors are used (e.g. 4 inch diameter), which limits their ability to suppress higher-frequency jitter components ($>$ 10–20 Hz)~\cite{berger2023,Amodio2025}.

-As illustrated in Fig. \ref{fig:WORKFLOW}, we present a hybrid feed-forward control scheme that combines an MLP time-series forecaster with a traditional PID controller to realize predictive beam pointing stabilization.
-The predicted positions are then converted into feed-forward commands for a tip–tilt mirror at the pre-Amplifier bridge.
+As illustrated in Fig. \ref{fig:WORKFLOW}, we present a hybrid predictive–feedback control scheme that combines an MLP time-series forecaster with a traditional PID controller to realize predictive beam pointing stabilization.
+The predicted positions are then converted into commands for a tip–tilt mirror at the pre-Amplifier bridge.

 As shown in Fig. \ref{fig:WORKFLOW}, we use a second-order damped transfer function to represent the piezo-actuated tip-tilt mirror.
 The dynamics of the piezo-actuated tip-tilt mirror are approximated by a second-order mass–spring–damper system, as the relatively large mirror (e.g. 4 inch) mass dominates the response.
 This results in a single resonance mode that captures the essential dynamics, while higher-order modes of the piezo actuator are considered negligible within the operating frequency range.
 This lets us describe how its mechanical behavior affects the correction performance during simulation.
-The transfer function in Laplace spaces given by $G(s) = \omega_n^2/(s^2 + 2 \zeta \omega_n s + \omega_n^2$). $\omega_n = 2 \pi f$ denotes the natural angular frequency of the mirror, where $f = 200~\mathrm{Hz}$, and $\zeta = 0.35$ is the damping ratio.
+The transfer function in Laplace space given by $G(s) = \omega_n^2/(s^2 + 2 \zeta \omega_n s + \omega_n^2$). $\omega_n = 2 \pi f$ denotes the natural angular frequency of the mirror, where $f = 200~\mathrm{Hz}$, and $\zeta = 0.35$ is the damping ratio.
 The parameter values were chosen as a pragmatic approximation for a large 4 inch tip/tilt mirror, based on extrapolations from the PI S-340 datasheet towards heavier mirrors, sufficient for a demonstration model~\cite{PI_S340}.

 The simulated compensation value is superimposed on the measured laser beam center position to obtain the simulated corrected trajectory.
 An important point here is that the traditional PID approach introduces a system delay of 0.6 ms, chosen in analogy to the latency reported for the Apollon ARTAO system~\cite{Ohland2025}.
 In contrast, our new method applies the predicted correction in advance, making the response delay-free.